Modern Slavery and Human Trafficking Statement

 The five elements of Our Ethos are Safety, Quality, People, Financial Responsibility and Integrity, and describe what is at the very heart of EthosEnergy.

 EthosEnergy places a high value on integrity, mutual respect and ethical conduct and the trust that results from being honest, following all laws, treating each other properly and delivering on our promises.
 Our Business Ethics Policy is designed to help us meet our responsibilities.
 It sets out our principles and practices that guide us on how we ethically and legally conduct business globally.
-Our Business Ethic Policy is reviewed and updated periodically.
+Our Business Ethics Policy is reviewed and updated periodically.

 Due Diligence